TELL ME MORE ABOUT

 THIS STUDY FOR ELEVATED LIPOPROTEIN (A)

-This is a study to investigate the effect of an investigational medicine on the Reduction of Major Adverse Cardiovascular Events in Adults with Elevated Lipoprotein(a) in adults.
+This is a study to investigate the effect of an investigational medicine on the Reduction of Major Adverse Cardiovascular Events in Adults with Elevated Lipoprotein(a).

 Study Location(s): Bowling Green, KY